cykrya/Dotify/README.md

 3. after doing so, you should be able to open it on your browser by typing the address below [http://localhost:3000](http://localhost:3000)

+note: don't forget to change the uri to http://localhost:3000 on the login pages before starting as i'm using vercel to launch this app. alternatively, you can check the preview/working website on  [https://fe2module3assignment.vercel.app/](https://fe2module3assignment.vercel.app/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.